face-hh/webx/docs/dev-start.md

 As of version 1.2.2, WebX does **not** support routing, so no multiple pages (`/index.html`, `/hello.html`) are supported.
 :::

-Go to the next page to start writing your HTML++, CSS 3.25, and Lua.
+Go to the next pages to start writing your HTML++, CSS 3.25, and Luau.